- After maize, wheat is the second most produced food worldwide (rice is third).

 South Africa: imports and exports

 - South Africa is a net importer of wheat, and so the price farmers get for their crop is tied to import parity.
-An import tariff of R752.40/t was announced in September 2017.
+A new wheat tariff of R640.60 p/ton was published on 24 August 2018.

 Local business environment